mvantriet/CertAssert/README.md

 ```

 ## <a name="run-the-example">Run the example</a>
-Issue the following two commands:
+Issue the following two commands after cloning this repo:
 ```
 npm install
 npm run start:e2e
 ```
-This will spin up a fully working e2e example including an example OIDC client application which uses the *authorization_code* flow to signin.
+This will spin up a fully working E2E example including an example OIDC client application which uses the *authorization_code* flow to signin.
 Follow the on-screen instructions of the example OIDC client application:
 * trusting the example generated self-signed certificates
 * and installing the example client certificate in your browser.